Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Experiments

 \subsection{Dataset}

 This research study was conducted using data acquired from human subjects.
 Seven fully-sampled k-space sets acquired from seven healthy volunteers were used in this work to simulate undersampling scenario of different acceleration factors.
 The Institutional Review Board at the University of Texas Southwestern Medical Center approved the acquisition of the data, and written consents were obtained from all subjects.
 The data was acquired on a 1.5T scanner (Ingenia, Philips Healthcare, Best, Netherlands) with a 20-array dStream Head Neck coil.
-The datasets were acquired in a fully-sampled fashion using a single-shot T1-weighted inversion recovery turbo field echo (TFE) sequence.
-The sequence parameters include: field of view = 350 mm $\times$ 250 mm $\times$ 200 mm corresponding to Foot-Head direction $\times$ Anterior-Posterior direction $\times$ Right-Left direction, TE/TR = 3.4/7.2 ms, flip angle = 10$^\circ$, acquired voxel size = 0.9 mm $\times$ 0.9 mm $\times$ 0.9 mm, inversion time (TI) = 1122 ms, TFE factor = 303, and shot interval = 2300 ms. The acquisition time for each dataset is 6 minutes and 24 seconds.
+The dataset was acquired in a fully-sampled fashion using a single-shot T1-weighted inversion recovery turbo field echo (TFE) sequence.
+The sequence parameters include: field of view = 350 mm $\times$ 250 mm $\times$ 200 mm corresponding to Foot-Head direction $\times$ Anterior-Posterior direction $\times$ Right-Left direction, TE/TR = 3.4/7.2 ms, flip angle = 10$^\circ$, inversion time (TI) = 1122 ms, TFE factor = 303, and shot interval = 2300 ms. The acquisition time for each subject is 6 minutes and 24 seconds.

 We used an automatic algorithm implemented on the scanner to pre-select the best coils, that provide the best signal-to-noise-ratio in the region of interest.
 A PCA-based coil combination using singular value decomposition is used such that the approximation error is $<$ 5\%.